trbaxter/fractional-calculus-computation-api/README.md

-# Fractional Calculus Computational App
+# Fractional Calculus Computational App (in progress)

-(Current work in progress)
+## Overview

+This application is a computational program that calculates derivatives or integrals using fractional calculus techniques based on user input.

+## What's fractional calculus?

+You may recall from your experiences in calculus that the derivative is normally expressed as follows:

+$$\dfrac{d}{dx}\Big(f(x) \Big)$$

+Where $\dfrac{d}{dx}$ is the derivative operator, and $f(x)$ is the function the derivative is applied to.

 What is the π-th derivative of log(x)?
 Or the √3-th order integral of x²?
 Rarely are these questions addressed in high school or university calculus courses.

-The goal of this program is to provide the user with the answers to those questions by accepting a mathematical expression from the user, then providing
-the derivative / integral of that expression to arbitrary order.
+The goal of this program is to provide the user the solutions by accepting a mathematical expression from the user, then providing the derivative / integral of that expression to arbitrary order.

 <br>

 (Plan on rewriting these using LaTeX):